Maryborough (Vic.)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Maryborough has 85 active public transport stops, offering a mix of train services.
-These stops are served by 11 different routes, together providing 541 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living 196 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transport at 91%, while walking accounts for 7%.
+These are covered by 11 different routes, collectively providing 541 weekly passenger trips.
+The accessibility to these stops is rated excellent, with residents typically located 196 meters from the nearest one.
+Most commuting in this primarily residential area is outward-bound.
+Cars remain the dominant mode at 91%, with 7% walking.
 On average, there are 1.2 vehicles per dwelling, below the regional average.

-According to the 2021 Census, only 6.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 77 trips per day, equating to approximately six weekly trips per individual stop.
+According to the 2021 Census, only 6.5% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 77 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport